How to Install Apache Tomcat on Ubuntu 18.04

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 Apache Tomcat is an open-source software implementation of the Java Servlet and Java Server Pages technologies.
 With this guide, you’ll run applications within Tomcat using the OpenJDK implementation of the Java development environment.

 Before You Begin

-Ensure that your system is up to date and that you have completed the getting started guide.
+Ensure that your system is up to date and that you have completed the Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, we recommend reviewing our beginner’s guide and the article concerning systems administration basics.

 Make sure you’ve followed our instructions for setting your hostname.
 Issue the following commands to make sure it is set properly:

 The first command should show your short hostname, and the second should show your fully qualified domain name (FQDN).

 You should also make sure your system is up to date.
 Enter the following command and install any available updates:

 NoteThe steps in this guide require root privileges.
 Be sure to run the steps below as

 rootor with the sudo prefix.
 For more information on privileges see our Users and Groups guide.